-Flashing issues or Frames having Media Offline Errors
+Issue 3 – Flashing issues or Frames having Media Offline Errors

 How to fix Flashing issues or Frames having Media Offline Errors on DaVinci Resolve

-- If you use Resolve Studio, go to “ DaVinci Resolve” > Preferences > System > Memory and GPU > GPU Configuration
+- If you use Resolve Studio, go to DaVinci Resolve > Preferences > System > Memory and GPU > GPU Configuration

 - GPU Processing Mode > Instead of CUDA or Open CL, choose Auto

-- Then go to “Decode Options” and uncheck “H.264/H.265 using hardware acceleration”
+- Then navigate to “Decode Options” and uncheck “H.264/H.265 using hardware acceleration”

-- Restart Resolve and see if it’s working
+- Restart Resolve and see if it’s working.

-DaVinci Resolve Media Offline due to Missing Clips
+Issue 4 – DaVinci Resolve Media Offline due to Missing Clips

 How to fix Media Offline Error due to Missing Clips on DaVinci Resolve

 You can also avoid these errors by making sure your codec is DaVinci friendly.
 Alternatively, using DaVinci Resolve and other popular post-production tools on Postudio frees you from any worries with regards to updates.
 Join our community to make creative work convenient.